IBM-Cloud/vnf-samples/pdns-mongo-nodejs/README.md

 **curl: (6) Could not resolve host: testa.testpdns.com.**

-Since, we have used ubuntu 18_04 image for server and client VSI, we need to follow the steps listed under the section: **VPC with generation 2 compute instances** corresponding to your operation system.
+Since, we have used ubuntu 18_04 image for server and client VSI, we need to follow the steps listed under the section: **VPC with generation 2 compute instances** corresponding to your operating system.
 I followed the steps for **Configuring Ubuntu Linux 18.04 LTS Bionic Beaver**

 1. Ensure your version of netplan is 0.95 or later: